BattletechModders/IRTweaks/README.md

 ## Called Shot Tweaks

 This tweak makes two major changes to how Called Shot (i.e. Morale Attack aka Fury aka Precision Strike) works.
-The first change is that the modifier applied to the shot is no longer a fixed value (`CombatGameConstants:ToHitOffensivePush`), but rather calculated by the following formula:
+The first change is that the modifier applied to the shot is no longer a fixed value (`CombatGameConstants:ToHitOffensivePush`), but rather calculated by a formula (see below).
+The second change is that choosing a location can be disabled entirely, or headshots can be disabled.

+### Called Shot Modifier Calculation

 `CalledShotModifier = BaseModifier + PilotTacticsModifier + PilotTagsModifier + ActorStatModifier`